aryzach/aryzach.github.io/assistedDying/notes.md

 - have own non-profit.
 Point is to keep low overhead, and not have the financial resources diluted toward other causes.
 I want people to be able to essentially decide where they want there donation going.
 Help with VSED or help with more risky venture of passing assisted dying law
 - Final Exit is great, but has a different mission that is more readily achievable but would ultimately provide a different service than an assisted dying for dementia law
 - alternatively, might be better to just join Final Exit.
 But that is like having the idea and confidence to build a fully electric car, but instead joining GM, building a hybrid with the idea of eventually just building an electric.
 If you know you can build an electric, just do that
+- start focusing on a small market and serve that market really well first (ie cater to early adopters).
+I'm not so sure what I think about this advice yet, but is peter thiel advice for for-profit start ups

 ## don't forget to find audio note in email with things to do for this
 1. different risks: business risk (will people want to pay for this and how much, what is the pricing model and what does the product look like at different stages.
 Second risk is product risk / delivery risk.
 This isn't like a normal startup where you have to prove immediate value, I think we could structure it in a way where we are providing immediate value, but it's harder because ultimately, the real value comes in 10 or 20 years when the bill is passed and their able to receive the full product value.
 But we can still provide valuable services even if they don't personally get to participate.
 It's a real risk that they have to know they are taking, that some people won't get the full product.